Frequently Asked Questions

 No, your customers are yours.
 They do not need to have accounts with us in order to shop on your site.

-No. We have two payment processors that you can use: PayPal and 2Checkout.
+No. We have three payment processors that you can use: PayPal, 2Checkout and Stripe.
 Your customers can pay for your products with their credit cards, with transfers from their bank accounts, or from their PayPal balances.
-They don't need accounts with PayPal or 2Checkout to do this.
+They don't need accounts with PayPal, 2Checkout or Stripe to do this.

-Like all payment processors, both PayPal and 2Checkout take a small percentage of your sales.
+Like all payment processors they take a small percentage of your sales.
 But IndieMade doesn't take anything -- the only payments you make to IndieMade are your monthly subscription payments.

 Yes, it's a fully functional shopping cart and order database.
 The IndieMade system keeps track of your orders, customers, and taxes for you.
 You can look at reports (including end-of-year taxes), reprint order or resend invoices, add or remove line items to existing orders, send notifications to customers, and so on.